Microsoft's Voluntary Retirement Program: New Details

 Key Takeaways

-Microsoft’s new voluntary retirement program lets long-tenured employees retire with a payout and extended healthcare coverage.
-It is not a layoff.
+• Microsoft’s new voluntary retirement program lets long-tenured employees retire with a payout and extended healthcare coverage.

-Eligibility is based on the rule of 70: if your age plus your years of service at Microsoft equal 70 or more, and you are at the senior director level or below, you may be eligible.
+• Eligibility is based on the rule of 70: if your age plus your years of service at Microsoft equal 70 or more, and you are at Level 67 or below, you may be eligible.

 What Is Microsoft’s New Voluntary Retirement Program?

-On May 7, eligible employees will receive an offer from Microsoft with terms for a buyout.
+• On May 7, eligible employees receive their offer and a link to a personalized website.

-Once you receive your offer, you will have 30 days to decide whether to leave the company or stay.
+• Once you receive your offer, you will have until June 8 at 11:59 PM Pacific Time to decide whether you want to accept the terms or decline.

 While Microsoft is calling this a retirement program, employees who take the deal are not barred from working elsewhere.
 If you aren’t ready to retire, you can always accept the payout and get a job elsewhere.